 - Transfer the cooked shrimp to a bowl and set aside.

-- Pour the sauce ingredients into the pan you cooked the shrimp in (no need to clean the pan in between).
+- Pour the sauce ingredients into the pan (no need to clean the pan in between).
 Cook the sauce until starting to thicken (about 2 minutes).

 Comments